-ID Criteria Implementation Guidance Must / Should Additional inspection requirements for land border crossings via highway carriers: Inspections of conveyances and IIT must be conducted at conveyance/IIT storage yards.
-Where feasible, inspections must be conducted upon entering and departing the storage yards and at the point of loading/stuffing.
-These systematic inspections must include 17-point inspections: Tractors: Bumper/tires/rims; Doors, tool compartments and locking mechanisms; Battery box; Air breather; Fuel tanks; Interior cab compartments/sleeper; and Faring/roof.
-Trailers: Fifth wheel area - check natural compartment/skid plate; Exterior - front/sides; Rear - bumper/doors; Front wall; Left side; Right side; Floor; Ceiling/roof; Inside/outside doors and locking mechanisms; and 10.Outside/Undercarriage.
+ID Criteria Implementation Guidance Must / Should These systematic inspections must include 17-point inspections: Tractors: Bumper/tires/rims; Doors, tool compartments and locking mechanisms; Battery box; Air breather; Fuel tanks; Interior cab compartments/sleeper; and Faring/roof.
+Trailers: Fifth wheel area - check natural compartment/skid plate; Exterior - front/sides; Rear - bumper/doors; Front wall; Left side; Right side; Floor; Ceiling/roof; Inside/outside doors and locking mechanisms; and Outside/Undercarriage.

 ID Criteria Implementation Guidance Must / Should 5.4 Conveyances and Instruments of International Traffic (as appropriate) must be equipped with external hardware that can reasonably withstand attempts to remove it.
 The door, handles, rods, hasps, rivets, brackets, and all other parts of a container's locking mechanism must be fully inspected to detect tampering and any hardware inconsistencies prior to the attachment of any sealing device.
 Consider using containers/trailers with tamper resistant hinges.
 Members may also place protective plates or pins on at least two of the hinges of the doors and/or place adhesive seal/tape over at least one hinge on each side.
 Must 5.5 The inspection of all conveyances and empty Instruments of International Traffic should be recorded on a checklist.
-The following elements should be documented on the checklist: Should Container/Trailer/Instruments of International Traffic number; Date of inspection; Time of inspection; Name of employee conducting the inspection; and Specific areas of the Instruments of International Traffic that were inspected.
+The following elements should be documented on the checklist: • Container/Trailer/Instruments of International Traffic number; • Date of inspection; • Time of inspection; • Name of employee conducting the inspection; and • Specific areas of the Instruments of International Traffic that were inspected.
 If the inspections are supervised, the supervisor should also sign the checklist.
-The completed container/Instruments of International Traffic inspection sheet should be part of the shipping documentation packet.
+The completed container/Instruments of International Traffic Should 5.6 inspection sheet should be part of the shipping documentation packet.
 The consignee should receive the complete shipping documentation packet prior to receiving the merchandise.
-5.6 All security inspections should be performed in an area of controlled access and, if available, monitored via a CCTV system.
-Should 5.10 Before departure, aircraft must undergo thorough inspections to ensure they are free of pest contamination and for security purposes.
-Both of these inspections (security and pest contamination) may be conducted simultaneously.
-Must Upon arrival, aircraft inspections must verify the proper disposal of unfinished meals and other organic waste (regulated garbage) via Per Title 7 the Code of Federal Regulations (CFR) 330.400 - 330.403 and Title 9 CFR 94.5, regulated garbage arriving on
+All security inspections should be performed in an area of controlled Should access and, if available, monitored via a CCTV system.
+5.7 If visible pest contamination is found during the conveyance/Instruments of International Traffic inspection, washing/vacuuming must be carried out to remove such contamination.
+Documentation must be retained for one year to demonstrate compliance with these inspection requirements.
+Keeping records on the types of contaminants found, where they were found (conveyance location), and how the pest contamination was eliminated, are helpful actions that may assist Members in preventing future pest contamination.
+Must